ejangi/ejangi.com/content/projects/soulution.md

 To give a nice separation between problems that have been solved and problems that we are currently working on, we adjust the dashboard with visual queues.

 {{< figure src="/images/soulution-progress.png" title="Problems that are in progress are more visible on the dashboard" class="xs" >}}

+For the developers out there, you can check out the source for this project on [github](https://github.com/ejangi/soulution).
+The build process utilises Google Cloud Build to watch for new commits to the `master` branch and then kicks off a build.
+The result is copied to a Google Cloud Storage bucket and finally, CloudFlare handles proxying the website at [https://soulution.cloud](https://soulution.cloud).

+I utilise [Integromat](https://www.integromat.com/en) to watch for build results and then pipe that detail into a slack message so I get notified when the change is live.

+{{< figure src="/images/soulution-build-process.png" title="The build process diagram" class="sm" >}}